bhillmann/mice5992-2017/project1/README.md

 ### Bonus
 One point each.
 Follow instructions in the following online [QIIME Tutorials](http://qiime.org/tutorials/index.html):
   1. [Making distance boxplots](http://qiime.org/tutorials/creating_distance_comparison_plots.html).
-Note: this is only for discete variables.
+Note: this is only for discrete variables.
 You may want to edit the mapping file in Excel to shorten the names of the variables.
 Otherwise the boxplots will not be legible.
   2. [Running supervised learning](http://qiime.org/tutorials/running_supervised_learning.html).
   3. Performing [Procrustes analysis](http://qiime.org/tutorials/procrustes_analysis.html) to compare unweighted UniFrac distances to weighted UniFrac distances.